grozmaistor/Election/README.md

 <br>

 ### TODO:
+1. Improve endpoint names and method calls.
-1. Improve error handling and messaging
+2. Improve error handling and messaging
-2. Add SpringBoot Service layer between the rest controller and the ElectionManager.
+3. Add SpringBoot Service layer between the rest controller and the ElectionManager.